spectrocloud/librarium/docs/docs-content/troubleshooting/palette-dev-engine.md

    deployment.apps/cluster-management-agent scaled
    ```

-4. Edit the `palette-controller-manager` deployment and under the resources section for the `manager` and `atop` update
+4. Edit the `palette-controller-manager` deployment and under the resources section for the `manager` and `atop` add the
-   the following `ephemeral-storage` value.
+   `ephemeral-storage` field and the `1Gi` value.

    ```yaml {4}
    name: manager